sider/sider-docs/docs/tools/go/gometalinter.md

 #### `fast`

 This option allows you to manage whether to run only fast linters.
-If you declare true in this option, the following faster linters willl run:
+If you declare true in this option, the following faster linters will run:

 - dupl
 - gosec